nickav2004/location-data-analysis/README.md

 pip install geopandas
 ```

+after that run the python script then you will see a "map.html" pop up in your files.
+Right click on it, open in file explore then double click it in you file explorer to open it in your browser.

 ## To Do

 - Integrate a heat map where it adds up all data based on weights to give the best location